chshersh/chshersh.github.io/posts/2019-07-29-recordwildcards.md

    should care about not changing it accidentally.
 And for this, you need to provide golden tests.

-Forgetting to add field is not the scariest problem actually.
+Forgetting to add a field is not the scariest problem actually.
 A scarier problem is that you can change the type of some field, your roundtrip tests are still passing, but consumers of your JSON API will observe errors.
 So `RecordWildCards` is not the most dangerous thing you should worry about here.